 The Claremont School has a long history of successfully implementing an excellent life skills program featuring a wood shop that produced computer desks, stools and table for many of the schools in the district.
 Claremont is also proud of its continuing involvement in the Special Olympics.
 Nearly forty years later Claremont continues to be a leading institution among the city's special education programs.

-Strive to prepare students academically, socially and emotionally to become independent adults living and working in the community.
+We are committed to preparing students academically, socially and emotionally to become independent adults, living and working in the community.

 Key Action Objectives

-- Provide all students with caring teachers who know their content well and have the skills and techniques to teach rigorous course work as evidenced by successful student performance.
+- Provide all students with caring teachers who know their content well, and have the skills and techniques to teach rigorous coursework as evidenced by successful student performance, and outcomes.

-- Provide the expert leadership necessary to engage all stakeholders in a continuous school development and improvement process, the stamina to stay focused in a turbulent environment and the moral conviction to do what is right for each student.
+- Provide the expert leadership necessary to engage all stakeholders in a continuous school development and improvement process.

-- Provide for the school the materials, partnership opportunities, and consultative expertise needed to create a high performing learning community in the era of increased accountability.
+- Proactively seek partnership opportunities, and consultative expertise needed to create a high performing learning community.

 - Provide parents, caregivers, community members and business owners varied opportunities to participate in the education and preparation of high school students for the adult world in a global society.